top of page

 ABOUT US

-Conga Sports Inc is revolutionizing the world of tennis by introducing an exciting new brand that combines fun and passion, captivating both seasoned players and newcomers to the sport.
+Conga Sports is revolutionizing the world of tennis by introducing an exciting new app, the Conga Sports Club and Player Exchange, and a brand that combines fun and passion, captivating both seasoned players and newcomers to the sport.

 City-Slams-C03-958.jpg